weixiang-zhang/TabDiff/README.md

 ```
 @inproceedings{
 shi2025tabdiff,
-title={TabDiff: a Multi-Modal Diffusion Model for Tabular Data Generation},
+title={TabDiff: a Mixed-type Diffusion Model for Tabular Data Generation},
 author={Juntong Shi and Minkai Xu and Harper Hua and Hengrui Zhang and Stefano Ermon and Jure Leskovec},
 booktitle={The Thirteenth International Conference on Learning Representations},
 year={2025},